 - Send and receive in-app messages about new music to fans

 - Integrate your social media accounts including platforms like Soundcloud and Vimeo, all in the same app

 The great thing about apps is they tend to be used by super-fans.
 If someone is into your music enough to download your app it’s a fair chance that they are one of your most dedicated fans.

 The reality is that most of your fans aren’t going to buy your stuff (unless you’re a hit artist).
 But that doesn’t mean you can’t make it as a musician or band.
-Kevin Kelly talks about the idea that all artists only need 1000 “true fans” to make it, because each of those people will buy anything you produce.
-If each of your true fans bought £100 worth of your music and merch every year you’d have an annual revenue of £100,000.
-And these days there are less middlemen needed to sell your music online, so more profits for you!
+Kevin Kelly talks about the idea that all artists only need 1000 “true fans” to make it because each of those people will buy anything you produce.
+If each of your true fans bought £100 worth of your music and merch every year you’d have annual revenue of £100,000.
+And these days there are fewer middlemen needed to sell your music online, so more profits for you!